payprop/image-magick-safer/README.md

 Image::Magick::Safer is a drop in wrapper around Image::Magick, it adds a magic byte check to the `Read` method to check the file MIME type using [File::LibMagic](https://metacpan.org/pod/File::LibMagic).
-If a file looks questionable then it will preven the file being passed to the real Image::Magick::Read method and return an error.
+If a file looks questionable then it will prevent the file being passed to the real Image::Magick::Read method and return an error.

 You can replace any calls to `Image::Magick` with `Image::Magick::Safer`